DavidSchirduan/DavidSchirduan.github.io/_games/overpowered.md

 ## Detailed play report of [Tomb of the Serpent Kings](https://www.drivethrurpg.com/product/252934/Tomb-of-the-Serpent-Kings--Deluxe-Print-Edition).

-*NOTE: Due to a misread hammer trap, this speedrun is no longer valid, but is still a useful example of play.
-I'll update it with another run at some point in the future.*

 Ceylon-4 is ejected from the Grand Cathedral orbiting earth.
 The wind whips past its face and the grounds grows larger in its one ocular sensor.
 After it smashed into the earth, Ceylon-4 leaps from the crater and begins sprinting towards the supposed tomb, eager to fulfill its programming and recover valuable power for Her Eminance.

-> Starting Pool is 1d4, 1d6, 1d8, 1d10, 1d12, 1d20.
-Total: 24
+> Starting Pool is 1d4, 1d6, 1d8, 1d10, 1d12, 1d20. click [this link](https://www.technicalgrimoire.com/overpowered?treasure=20-5,4-4&foe=12-8,6-5&obstacle=10-5,8-5&rerolls=3&tribute=0) to load my session and play along.

 **Rooms 1, 2, 2** Break two snake statues, resist two poison gas traps (6 damage, 6 damage), loot amulets.

-- Spend d8 (showing 7)
+- Spend d12 (showing 8)
-- Spend d20 (showing 8)
+- Spend d4+d6 (showing 9)
 - Gain 2d8 for overcoming both poison gas obstacles, 1d4 for a handful of treasure, 2d10 for clearing rooms

-> 2d4, 1d6, 2d8, 3d10, 1d12.
-Total: 37
+> Click [this link](https://www.technicalgrimoire.com/overpowered?treasure=4-4,20-5&foe=&obstacle=10-4,10-8,8-3,8-4&rerolls=3&tribute=10) to load my session at this point.

-**3,4** Skip them, the real loot is probably deeper in. *I know there is some loot in these rooms, but I was eager to get further in the dungeon and started skipping rooms more liberally.
+**3,4** Skip them, the real loot is probably deeper in. *I know there is some loot in these rooms, but I was eager to get further in the dungeon and started skipping rooms more liberally.*

-**5** Hammer Trap (10 damage). *EDIT I misread the damage on this, it should deal 16 damage (6+6+4).
-WHOOPS!*
+**5** Hammer Trap that deals 16 damage (d6+d6+4).

-- Spend 1d10 (showing 8), 1d4 (showing 3) to withstand the damage.
+- Spend 1d10 + 1d4 + 2d8 (total 19) to withstand the damage.
 - Gain 1d8 for overcoming the obstacle, 1d10 cleared the room.

-> 1d4, 1d6, 3d8, 3d10, 1d12.
-Total: 40
+> Click [this link](https://www.technicalgrimoire.com/overpowered?treasure=20-5&foe=&obstacle=10-2,8-3,10-4&rerolls=3&tribute=10) to load my session at this point.

 **6** Three Skeletons (8HP, 6 damage).

+- I'm going to spend a re-roll.
 - Spend 1d8, 1d10, 1d12 to overcome the 6 damage from each.
 - Gain 3d6 for defeating minor foes, 1d10 for clearing the room.

-> 1d4, 4d6, 2d8, 3d10.
-Total: 30
+> Click [this link](https://www.technicalgrimoire.com/overpowered?treasure=4-4,20-5&foe=&obstacle=10-4,10-8,8-3,8-4&rerolls=3&tribute=10) to load my session at this point.

 **7, 8** Detect the hidden passage, dash down the stairs.